nativefier/nativefier/CATALOG.md

 Notes:

 - You can inject the notion.js and notion.css files by copying them to the resources/app/inject folder of your nativefier app.
+- In your Notion page, use [notionbutton]BUTTON_TEXT|BUTTON_ACTION[/notionbutton], where BUTTON_TEXT is the text contained in your button and BUTTON_ACTION is the action which will be called in your JS function.
 ```javascript
 /* notion.js */